About the Technology Dependence Center

 Inpatient (hospital) care

 Your child may require an inpatient stay from time to time for care of an acute illness or further evaluation.
-Patients with artificial airways (tracheostomies) are generally admitted to the Neonatal Infant Center (NIC), Pediatric Intensive Care Unit (PICU), or the long term ventilator unit (Progressive Care Unit, PCU), depending on the child's age and acuity of the condition.
+Patients with artificial airways (tracheostomies) are generally admitted to the Neonatal and Infant Intensive Care Unit (N/IICU), Pediatric Intensive Care Unit (PICU), or the transitional care ventilator unit (Progressive Care Unit, PCU), depending on the child's age and acuity of the condition.
 Patients requiring noninvasive ventilation who are medically stable may be admitted to other units.

 While in the hospital, your child will be followed by the pulmonary consultation service, which includes a board-certified attending pediatric pulmonologist and a pediatric pulmonary fellow.
 This team works in close collaboration with the primary services in the intensive care settings.
 Other Technology Dependence Center staff, including the advanced practice nurses, nutritionist and social workers become involved as they are needed.

-Your child will receive outpatient care in the Technology Dependence Center on the 5th floor of the Richard D. Wood Ambulatory Building on The Children's Hospital of Philadelphia's Main Campus.
-Our team of attending pulmonary physicians, an advanced practice nurse, a nutritionist and a social worker are specialized in the care of children requiring extra technology to breathe so they can provide the very best care for your child.
+Your child will receive outpatient care in the Technology Dependence Center on the 7th floor of the Buerger Center for Advanced Pediatric Care on Children's Hospital of Philadelphia's Main Campus, University City.
+Our team of attending pulmonary physicians, advanced practice nurses, a respiratory therapist, a dietitian and social workers are specialized in the care of children requiring extra technology to breathe so they can provide the very best care for your child.

 We typically schedule outpatient appointments quarterly, but we will arrange follow-up visits more frequently if your child's condition requires it.
 During your child's visit, we will: